DalbergDataInsights/react-components/README.md

 ## DropdownButton Component

 React select that exposes click and point properties.
 Allows for custom tooltips of each value/component name.
+Also allows for search filtering from the dropdown menu options.

 ### DropdownButton States

 - click - feature properties of the currently active (clicked) button
 - point - feature properties of the currently hovered (mouseover) button
+- search - a string representing the current input in the search field of the dropdown menu

+### DropdownButton Refs
+- searchInput - a ref to the search input field, which allows DOM focus manipulation when the dropdown menu is opened

 ### DropdownButton Props